orses/vanilla_javascript/dom_modal/README.md

   > Udemy course [link](https://www.udemy.com/course/the-complete-javascript-course/)

-  The current project is based on the one that appears in the credits, but it is not exactly the same, since it incorporates small adaptations and personal experimentation's like: first mobile and responsive design for CSS and HTML; and IIFE, objects and functionality programming for JS; also a form to use the Enter key as associated with check button.
+  The current project is based on the one that appears in the credits, but it is not exactly the same, since it incorporates small adaptations and personal experimentation's like: first mobile, BEM, Animation and responsive design for CSS and HTML; and IIFE, objects and functionality programming for JS; also the HTML tags and CSS class have been restructured.

 ## Screenshots